dgor82/dgor82.github.io/style_guide_practices.md

 DDD emphasises a deep understanding of the domain to inform our software design.
 The central concept here is developing a 'ubiquitous language' which domain experts and coders share.
 This language is reflected in the naming and choice of abstractions in the code, making it partially comprehensible to non-technical stakeholders (eventually with a goal of moving towards an internal Domain-Specific Language (DSL)).
 DDD ensures our code stays closely aligned with business needs and the real-world subtleties of the domain.
 It also facilitates a common language and thus improved communication with non-technical domain experts.

+# Comments

-For me, this also implies that the code becomes the primary source of project documentation (with documentation related to DevOps and architecture a possible exception).
-I avoid explanatory comments inside the code-base except for cases where non-obvious or unusual externalities are involved (e.g. in config-related code).
+The code is the primary source of project documentation (with documentation related to DevOps and architecture a possible exception).
+I avoid explanatory comments inside the code-base.
 In most cases when I catch myself feeling the need to add a comment, it turns out there was an underlying naming or design issue.
+On this issue I side with Uncle Bob in his [epic debate](https://github.com/johnousterhout/aposd-vs-clean-code/blob/main/README.md?utm_source=substack&utm_medium=email) with John Ousterhout.

+However, there are important exceptions:
+- Cases where non-obvious or unusual externalities are involved (e.g. in config-related code)
+- Explanatory `XML doc comments` on deep *public* methods (and even more important on *published* methods, see distinction in [Fowler](https://martinfowler.com/ieeeSoftware/published.pdf)) i.e. those that are non-obvious and hide a good amount of complexity.
+I usually stick to the `summary` tag, however: it's silly to specify the `params` or `return` values when they are clearly visible from the signature.

 # Continuous Refactoring & Simple Design